 Disclosure: This post contains affiliate links.
 If you buy through them, I may earn a small commission—at no extra cost to you.
 Thanks for supporting the site!

-$28.96 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Feeding the World: Brazil's Transformation into a Modern Agricultural Economy
+$14.99 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Sugar in the Blood: A Family's Story of Slavery and Empire

-$45.00 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Brazilian Student Activities Manual for Ponto de Encontro: Portuguese as a World Language
+$13.67 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Ecology of Power: Culture, Place and Personhood in the Southern Amazon, AD 1000-2000 (Critical Perspectives in Identity, Memory & the Built Environment)

-$35.81 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Village of One: Essays on Trinbago’s Past, Places, People
+$46.39 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Fairy tales from Brazil; how and why tales from Brazilian folk-lore

-$35.00 (as of January 21, 2026 23:06 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)THE PRIEST AND THE PROPHETESS
+$28.95 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Observations on the Changes of the Air and the Concomitant Epidemical Diseases in the Island of Barbadoes

-$8.11 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Haiti, Her History and Her Detractors (Classic Reprint)
+$32.00 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Jamaica in Every Letter: An A-Z Culture Guide for Young Readers

-$20.97 (as of January 20, 2026 22:57 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)A JOURNEY IN BRAZIL
+$16.00 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Master Slave Husband Wife: An Epic Journey from Slavery to Freedom

-$1.90 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Scramble for the Amazon and the Lost Paradise of Euclides da Cunha
+$16.76 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Trinidad Yoruba: From Mother-Tongue to Memory (Caribbean Archaeology and Ethnohistory)

-$0.50 (as of January 22, 2026 23:27 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Haitian Revolution: A History from Beginning to End
+$34.82 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)In Plenty and in Time of Need: Popular Culture and the Remapping of Barbadian Identity (Critical Caribbean Studies)

-$8.54 (as of January 20, 2026 22:57 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Better Must Come: Book Two (CHRONICLES OF 20TH CENTURY BARBADOS)
+$44.06 (as of April 28, 2026 14:12 GMT +01:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)A History of Barbados (Caribbean)

 4 thoughts on “Simbi: The Water and Nature Spirit in African Kongo Spirituality and Hoodoo”